Flattery in Japan in rearview, Trump returns to DC snarls

 Hefty foreign policy challenges loom for Trump.

 North Korean leader Kim Jong Un earlier this month tested short-range missiles for the first time since November 2017.
 The tests alarmed U.S. allies in the region — including Japan — who have been hoping for progress in stalled U.S.-North Korea negotiations.
 In Japan, Abe and Trump national security adviser John Bolton both said the tests violated U.N.
 Security Council resolutions.
-Trump disagreed.
+Trump disagreed .

 Instead, he said he wasn’t bothered by the latest missile tests and had faith that Kim would eventually give up his nuclear ambitions in exchange for the removal of economic sanctions on his country.